acuminous/power-merge/README.md

 ```
 references two commands, `eq` and `clone`.
 The `eq` command takes two parameters, `path` and `value`.
 It uses the `path` to extract data from the [facts](#facts) and compares it to the `value`, returning true if they are equal, and false otherwise.

 The `clone` takes one parameter, `path`.
-It clones the data located at the specified`path` and returns it to the merge operation.
+It clones the data located at the specified `path` and returns it to the merge operation.
 Several commands are included with power-merge.
-Others such as [power-merge-odata](https://www.npmjs.org/package/power-merge-odata) are included in separate modules.
 It is also easy to write your own [custom commands](#custom-commands).

 #### always
 Always execute the `then` command.